amannnn-10/Drivers-Drowsiness-Detection/README.md

 # Drivers-Drowsiness-Detection

-It helps in detecting the actions of the driver and safety precautions
+It helps in detecting the actions of the driver and safety precautions and avoids accidents